Volunteer In Mozambique

 Things to keep in mind:

-- You need to make sure you leave adequate connection time for international flights (at least 2 hours is recommended).
+- Ensure you allow adequate connection time for international flights (generally 2 hours is recommended).

 Visas

-Visitors visas for Mozambique are valid for 30 days.
+Visas are valid for 30 days.
 Bear in mind that this includes your arrival and departure dates, so your actual number of full days in-country will be 28 or less.
-Visitor’s visas can be obtained at the airport or any border of entry upon arrival.
-They may also be obtained through the Mozambican Embassy in the U.S. (for North Americans), but they are more costly this way.

-Visitors must please carefully check visa validity dates when the visa is issued and ensure they are current for the duration of the visit.
+Please carefully check your visa validity dates when the visa is issued and ensure they are current for the duration of your visit.
 There are hefty daily fines for being in Mozambique beyond a visa’s expiry date.

 Stays of more than 30 days require prior arrangement and planning with the Field Team Leader(s) before your arrival on the field.
 If you are coming for a visit of longer than 30 days, please note that: